Find below the list of active startups

-Directed by Fabrice Le Fessant.
-This start-up offers a professional development environment for the OCaml user community, as well as associated support services for the verification of generated code.
+Co-founded by Fabrice Le Fessant, this start-up offers a professional development environment for the OCaml user community, as well as associated support services for the verification of generated code.

 Therapanacea is developing new-generation software that includes artificial intelligence bricks to assist medical teams in the diagnosis of cancer radiotherapy treatments.
 The company's mission is to revolutionize the fight against cancer by increasing the precision of existing techniques for better patient survival and safety.

 Therapixel is an Inria-based start-up that won the 2013 "Creation-Development" prize in the national competition for innovative technology start-ups.
 The company has developed an autonomous, contactless navigation system for medical imaging: a revolutionary device eagerly awaited by surgeons who cannot afford the slightest contact in the operating room with non-aseptic equipment.
 In June 2017, Therapixel won the "Digital Mammography Challenge".
 The project is part of a worldwide competition that reinforces its potential in the reading of medical images via artificial intelligence.